-Westerby says that, at the time of Mr N's SIPP application, there wasn't information available or accessible on the FCA Register that would have shown Joseph Oliver's permissions position.
+Westerby says that, at the time of Mr H's SIPP application, there wasn't information available or accessible on the FCA Register that would have shown Joseph Oliver's permissions position.
 It says that screenshots show that the Register at that time didn't include a "Passports" section, or make any mention of any restrictions on Joseph Oliver's permissions.
 Westerby also believes that the FCA would have been unable to confirm Joseph Oliver's permissions if asked, as this information wasn't available on the then Register.

-I've carefully considered everything Westerby's said about the format of the Register in or around 2013, when Mr N's application was submitted by Joseph Oliver.
+I've carefully considered everything Westerby's said about the format of the Register both within its submissions in relation to this complaint and others, in or around 2013, when Mr H's application was submitted by Joseph Oliver.

-Westerby has previously said that:
+Westerby has previously submitted that: